liquidctl/liquidctl/docs/razer-hanbo-guide.md

 ## Monitoring

 The device reports status on the pump and the fans.
-Only one fan is monitored, which fan is based on how the AIO was assembled by the user.
-The liquid temperature and active curve profile are also reported.
+For fans, only one is monitored for the purposes of RPM measurement.
+The specific fan is based on how the AIO was assembled by the user.
+The liquid temperature and active curve profile for each channel are also reported.

 ```
 # liquidctl --match razer status